Rising-Stars-by-Sunshine/LinZhang_FinalProject_25Spr_STATS201/README.md

 ----------------------------------------

 ## Disclaimer
-This project, _Wavelet-Enhanced Deblurring Diffusion Model (WEDDM) on GS-Blur Dataset_, is the Final Project for **STATS 201: Introduction to Machine Learning for Social Science**, instructed by **Professor Luyao Zhang** at Duke Kunshan University.
+This project, _Wavelet-Enhanced Deblurring Diffusion Model (WEDDM) on GS-Blur Dataset_, is the Final Project for **STATS 201: Introduction to Machine Learning for Social Science**, instructed by **Professor Luyao Zhang** at Duke Kunshan University in Autumn 2025.

 ----------------------------------------